MelanieMessih/SVVR---Brain-Plasticity/README.md

 ### Requirements

-This codebase is fully written in Python 3.9.13.
+This codebase is written in Python 3.9.13.
 The packages needed to sucessfully run the code are provided below:

 ```
 import re, zipfile, os, pandas as pd, csv, numpy as np, matplotlib.pyplot as plt